ApplyGPT/TEG_Monday_Dashboard/README.md

 - The ADS DASHBOARD is the default landing page
 - Use the navigation sidebar to switch to the SALES DASHBOARD
 - Each dashboard has its own refresh button to update data
-- All dashboards share the same credentials file
+- All dashboards share the same secrets configuration

 ## Features